groupbwt/scrapy-boilerplate/README.md

 All you need to do, is copy/edit `src/pm2/commands/command_example.sh` and change the `exec` part to the command actually needed to be run, and then create `process.json` ecosystem file (based on `src/pm2/process.example.json`) to start the script.

 Then, cd to `src/pm2` and run `pm2 start process.json`.

+### Proxy middleware

+A scrapy downloader middleware to use a proxy server is included in `src/middlewares/HttpProxyMiddleware.py` and is enabled by default.
+You can use it by providing proxy endpoint with the env variable (or in the `.env` file) `PROXY` in the format `host:port`.
+Proxy authentication can also be provided in the `PROXY_AUTH` variable, using the format `user:password`.
+If provided, it is encoded as a Basic HTTP Auth and put into `Proxy-Authorization` header.

+A single-endpoint proxy is used by default, assuming usage of rotating proxies service.
+If you want to provide your own list of proxies, an external package has to be used, as this use-case is not yet covered by this boilerplate.